AUTOMOTIVE TESTING & CYBERSECURITY

 Hardware Starter Kits and Automotive Targets

-NewAE Technology Inc. Starter Kits provide everything you need to get started with side-channel power analysis!
-We have a number of automotive targets, which can be added on to your starter kit in order to begin your automotive testing.
+Starter Kits for power analysis (ChipWhisperer L1 and L2 Kits, ChipWhisperer-Pro) and electromagnetic fault injection (ChipSHOUTER) provide everything you need to get started.
+We have a number of automotive targets, which can be added to any kit.

 Embedded Security Training